pip-services/pip-services-docs/content/en/toolkit/recipes/json_persistence/_index.md

 ### Introduction

 This tutorial will help you understand how to create a JSON persistence component.
 It starts by explaining the pre-requisites.
-Then it continues with an explanation on how to create a JSON persistence object, save data in it, and extract stored data from it.
+Then it continues with an explanation on how to create a JSON persistence object, save data to it, and extract stored data from it.
 In the end, it provides an example where all the explained methods are included.

 ### Persisting data in a JSON file